 Which Type of Silver Should You Choose for Your Jewelry Line?

-These are the factors you should take into consideration when selecting the type of silver for your jewelry line:
+When comparing S925 vs S999 silver, these are the factors you should take into consideration when selecting the type of silver for your jewelry line:

 Your Designs and Styles